nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/creek-river-calculated.md

 # Calculating Total Nights and Total Cost
-In this chapter we will see how to use calculated properties to add useful data to the Reservation model.
+In this chapter we will explore how to use calculated properties to add useful data to the Reservation model.

 ## Calculated Properties
 You have seen these in previous books, but calculated properties can also be used on our data models to provide calculated values so that they don't have to be calculated client-side.